hedonistrh/bestekar/blog_part1_draft.md

 I have used Stochastic Gradient Descent (SGD) for optimizer and _categorical cross entropy_ for loss function.

+- Basically, in SGD, we are using the cost gradient of 1 example at each iteration, instead of using the sum of the cost gradient of ALL examples.
+(We update the weights after each training sample in SGD.)
+- We use _categorical cross entropy_ for multi-class problem.
+Also, we use this type of loss function when we use _softmax_ and _one-hot encoded target_.

 ``` python
 optimizer = keras.optimizers.SGD(lr=0.01)
 model.compile(loss='categorical_crossentropy', optimizer=optimizer)
 ```
+### Training and Generation

 Now, when we feed our deep learning model with training data, it predict same values.
 We use these values to sample.
 This part is a litte bit confusing.
 I have tried different methods.
 For instance, assume argument of max value as first touch and second max argument as continuation, however, it can not creates enjoyable music.
 So that, I have used this function.